redstrate/Kawari/USAGE.md

 * `!completeallquests`: Completes every quest in the game, useful for accessing stuff gated behind quest completion.
 * `!unlockcontent <id>`: Unlocks the specified instanced content.
 * `!replay <path>`: Replays packets, must be in the format generated from cfcap-capture.
+* `!condition <name>`: Forcefully sets a condition, see `condition.rs` for what is supported.
+* `!clearconditions`: Forcefully clears all conditions set on your character.

 ### GM commands